bihealth/bih-cluster/bih-cluster/docs/how-to/software/matlab.md

 ## Pre-requisites

-You have to register with [hpc-gatekeeper@bihealth.de](mailto:hpc-gatekeeper@bihealth.de) for requesting access to the Latlab licenses.
+You have to register with [hpc-helpdesk@bih-charite.de](mailto:hpc-helpdesk@bih-charite.de) for requesting access to the Latlab licenses.
-Register on [User Self Organisation MATLAB](../../admin/resource-registration.md#matlab-licenses) after registering with hpc-gatekeeper.
+Register on [User Self Organisation MATLAB](../../admin/resource-registration.md#matlab-licenses) after registering with hpc-helpdesk.

 Afterwards, you can connect to the High-Memory using the `license_matlab_r2016b` resource (see below).